d-gran/Java-Microservice-Bootstrap/README.md

 This is a basic template for a microservice project which is a good starting point for me to kickoff different projects.
 It provides a starting point for building a microservice application.
 Of course - it can be further extended and customized.
 Template is based on Eureka service discovery.
-Services are placed behind Zuul reverse proxy.
+Services are placed behind Spring Cloud Gateway reverse proxy.
 Nothing fancy.

 ## Getting Started